rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 #### UAA and RabbitMQ Config Files

-To run the demo you need to have a [UAA](https://github.com/cloudfoundry/uaa) node intalled or built from source.
+To run the demo you need to have a [UAA](https://github.com/cloudfoundry/uaa) node installed or built from source.

 To make UAA use a particular config file, such as those provided in the demo directory, export the `CLOUD_FOUNDRY_CONFIG_PATH` environment variable.
 For example, to use symmetric keys,